JeanCarloBejaran/Economic_Statistics_ETLs/Economic_statistics_ETLs/Colorado Department of Revenue/Agency_Modules/README.md

-This directory holds agency specific modules for extracting the logic required for executing consistently required routines.
+This directory holds an agency-specific module (RevenueDataset.py) imported for data transform routines.

-- It includes a RevenueDataset class module.
-Each Revenue dataset is instantiated from a class template design to accomodate similarities for the efficient processing of datasets from this family.

-Example screenshot:
+It consists of the RevenueDataset class.

+This class functions as an object that functions as a library that enables transform routines for datasets coming from this provider.

-- Transform routines library: The methods hold all the logic that has been used to process the transforms required for these types of datasets.
+The class methods and attributes hold all the logic and configurations previously required to develop the existing transforms in our system.

-Example screenshot: